cyrilnospeakchinese/hello/README.md

 # hello
 my first repository

-this is a change made by rading the introduction tutorial of github
+this is a change made by reading the introduction tutorial of github